Do these 3 things to avoid the serious health risks of running your own businesses

 The researchers widely reviewed the literature on well-being and stress in entrepreneurship, finding that entrepreneurs face the unique stresses of uncertainty mixed with resource and staff constraints, and that “the number and intensity of stressors can pose a real threat to well-being and health.”

 The word that appears 190 times in the study is recovery, which is something of a panacea to entrepreneurs, because it reduces dozens of mood, health, and productivity risks by simply lessening the constant wear-and-tear on entrepreneurs’ minds and bodies.
 Entrepreneurs are not known for napping.
-“Entrepreneurs have a complex relationship with recovery,” the researchers write, but need to embrace it as “an investment in their future well-being, health and productivity.”
+“Entrepreneurs have a complex relationship with recovery,” the researchers write, but need to embrace it as “an investment in their future well-being, health, and productivity.”

-Rather than repeat this predictable finding for 40 pages, these researchers helpfully lay out a roadmap that real-life entrepreneurs can take to incorporating recovery in their daily lives, called the 3Rs:
+Rather than repeat this predictable finding for 40 pages, these researchers helpfully lay out a road map that real-life entrepreneurs can take to incorporating recovery in their daily lives, called the 3Rs:

 - Respite.
 These are breaks and pauses on work, from a walk to a weeklong vacation.
 The key characteristic is that work stops, and you do something else, like socialize or nature walk or play music.
-A 5-10 minute microbreak can boost productivity and lower stress.
+A 5-to-10-minute microbreak can boost productivity and lower stress.
 Longer breaks, including full nights of sleep, are critical.

 - Reappraisal.
-This means reframing of how you perceive the job and work.
+This means reframing how you perceive the job and work.
 Pro tip: Don’t think of your company as a cauldron of stress, yourself as failing, and 80-hour weeks as necessary.
 Journaling, such as gratitude diarying, or therapy can help shift your perspective.

 - Regimen.
 This is the ensuing routine of breaks, sleep, exercise.